Netflix users left disturbed by OceanGate CEO’s chilling comment in Titan documentary

 ‘I’m only five minutes in and I’m already freaked out,’ one viewer said

-Netflix viewers have been left disturbed by a moment in the 2023 documentary about the Titan submarine blast.
+Netflix viewers have been left disturbed by a moment in the documentary about the fatal Titan submarine.

 The new film, titled Titan: The OceanGate Submersible Disaster, tells the story of the events that led to the deadly implosion while five people were deep underwater on 18 June 2023.